estevaog3/randimg/README.md

 echo "module.exports.ACCESS_KEY = '*****';" > src/secret/unsplash.js
 ```

 4. That's it!
-You can now install it globally with `yarn build` or execute it without installing: `yarn execute`
+You can now install it globally with `yarn build` or execute it without installing: `yarn start`